ArkCase/ark_helm_charts/docs/Ingress.md

       enabled: true

       #
-      # These boolean flags enable access to specific via the same URL, should this be
+      # These boolean flags enable access to specific components via the same URL,
-      # desired.
-Please note that these will be served via alternate paths (i.e. /alfresco,
+      # should this be desired.
+Please note that these will be served via alternate
-      # /pentaho, etc.).
-Thus, if the main application is on the root context, these
+      # paths (i.e. /alfresco, /pentaho, etc.).
+Thus, if the main application is on
-      # flags will have no effect.
+      # the root context, these flags will have no effect. (if not specified, they
+      # default to false)
       #
       content: true
       reports: true